cyber-drop/ethereum_analytical_db/README.md

 - extract-token-transactions-prices-* (token_transactions_prices.py)

 Set USD and ETH prices for transactions.
-Also set an "overflow" field - a probability that transaction was
+Also set an "overflow" field - a probability that transaction value is corrupted, i.e. is greater than market capitalization